martin-henz/martin-henz/_posts/2022-05-05-local-operand-stack.md

 }
 ```

-## Making the operand stack local
+## Making operand stacks local

-I start with making the operand stack local to each evaluation of a function body.
+I start with making operand stacks local to each evaluation of a function body.
 Feel free to play with
 [the compiler and the SECD-style machine with local operand stacks](https://share.sourceacademy.org/53g2u).
-When the operand stack is local to each evaluation of a function body,
+When operand stacks are local to each evaluation of a function body,
 the call instruction needs to save the current operand stack (after popping
 the arguments and the callee) in the call frame,
 along with `pc` and `environment`.
 After that, it it can just set `operand` to `null`.